 Don’t get fooled – you might lose your mother

 It is quite hard to find balance when it comes to “time spent with learning a program and the result it can bring”.
 It has everything to do with “balancing investment and result”.
 It can be compared with the investment that you put into interacting with a digital artefact and the outcome of it.
 The idea sprung from the article Anatomy of Failure by William Graver (narrowing and widening information).
-For instance, an application made to help you with your finances require a lot of data, and the data needs to be accurate in order to stop you from filing for bankruptcy.
+For instance, an application made to help you with your finances requires a lot of data, and the data needs to be accurate in order to stop you from filing for bankruptcy.
 The effort you put into something needs to match the outcome, otherwise it will feel like a waste of time, and also the outcome will not be valid if the input isn’t.
 Easily put, “shit goes in, shit comes out”.
 Here’s an example:

 - First you have to download the app, which means you have to delete something else because you’re stuck with an old phone with 16GB storage (f**k that), so you have to delete all the screen dumps of cute cats, awesome selfies, and the ones of your family.

-- After that you have to allow the app to dig deep down into your darkest secrets, your private finances, (studies shows that talking about your private economy is more shameful than talking about STD’s, in Sweden).
+- After that you have to allow the app to dig deep down into your darkest secrets, your private finances, (studies show that talking about your private economy is more shameful than talking about STD’s, in Sweden).

 - Then you have to set up budgets, saving plans and other time consuming stuff.